Consumption, a series of paintings, is concerned with the ways in which we are consuming

 I have always found fascination in family history and in how the past and its motivations shapes our present lives.
 Recently certain photos and other artefacts relating to my family background were uncovered in my father’s old family home in inner city Dublin.
 These objects seem to me a time capsule from the past, a quiet testament to how people lived during the early part of the 20th century.
 Much remains lost, gapped or hidden.
 What comes across to us as unwonted secrecy or reticence was perhaps prudent or wise from the perspective of the people living through those times.
 In one sense, perhaps, the ‘unknowableness’ of ‘back then’ is where imagination plays and art begins.

-This project, A Family Story, receives its inspiration from the dust and must of these long-forgotten items.
+This project, Personal Effects: A Family Story, receives its inspiration from the dust and must of these long-forgotten items.
 It imagines the effects and impact of Church, Work, Leisure and War – on working class people in Dublin during the tumultuous times of the foundation of the state, the Civil War, the Eucharistic Congress of 1932, and the First World War.